King Mountain Area Information

 Best Cross Country Soaring

 King Mountain provides some of the best foot launch soaring and cross country flying opportunities anywhere.
 This area compares quite favorably with the Owens Valley (Southern California).
-This is a world class Hang Gliding and Paragliding site guaranteed to test your flying skills!
-There are booming thermals, outrageous turbulence, and the promise of long XC flights.
+This is a world class Hang Gliding, Paragliding and Sailplane Soaring site guaranteed to test your flying skills!
+There are booming thermals, outrageous turbulence, and the promise of long Cross Country Flights.
 It is lots of fun and superb flying in some of the most scenic mountains in the world.

 King Mountain launch is on land managed by National Forest and the landing zone is on land managed by Bureau of Land Management.

 The site is managed by the Idaho Hang Gliding Association and insured by the USHPA.
-Membership to USHPA is REQUIRED while flying here.
+Membership to USHPA is REQUIRED while flying hang gliders and paragliders here.
 King Mountain Hang Gliding and Paragliding events, notably the King Mountain Hang Gliding Championships, are permitted to operate under a special use permit by the Salmon-Challis National Forest.